Chapter 27 | The Smart Optimizer

 For each position / orientation constraint object created for a given parent, Virtual CRASH evaluates all time-steps for each optimization iteration.
 It identifies the time-step that yields the minimum distance to the constraint object.
 This process is repeated for all constraint objects in the scene.
 Virtual CRASH then computes the individual deviation terms for each enabled parameter for each constraint object.
 These are listed below:

-Orientation Deviation: For a given constraint object, the yaw orientation deviation is computed using the absolute difference in yaw (|delta yaw|) between the constraint object and the parent object at the nearest time-step.
+• Orientation Deviation: For a given constraint object, the yaw orientation deviation is computed using the absolute difference in yaw (|delta yaw|) between the constraint object and the parent object at the nearest interposition (time-step).
 This value is normalized by 180 degrees.
 The normalized deviation is squared and multiplied by the “orientation weight” input value (default 100%).
 Note, at the time of the initial release, yaw angles are bounded between -180 to +180 degrees.
 If the user-defined “delta yaw” tolerance is greater than zero, the computed |delta yaw| is reduced by this tolerance.
 If this difference is less than zero (i.e., within tolerance), the orientation deviation for that constraint object is set to 0 for the optimization iteration.
 Note: The orientation deviation term can be disabled by unchecking the “use orientation” toggle.

-Speed Deviation: For a given constraint object, the speed deviation is computed using the nearest time-step speed of the parent object.
+• Speed Deviation: For a given constraint object, the speed deviation is computed using the nearest interposition (time-step) speed of the parent object.
 If this speed is less than or equal to the user-defined “min v”, the deviation is taken relative to min v.
 If the speed is greater than or equal to the user-defined “max v”, the deviation is taken relative to max v.
 This speed difference is then normalized by 100 kph, squared, and multiplied by the “velocity weight” input value (default 100%).
 If the nearest time-step speed lies between min v and max v (inclusive), the speed deviation for that constraint object is set to 0 for the optimization iteration.
 Note: The velocity deviation term can be disabled by unchecking the “use velocity” toggle.

-As the optimizer runs, you will see a graph on the right that displays the iteration deviation as a function of iteration within the population.
+As the Smart Optimizer runs, you will see a graph on the right that displays the iteration deviation as a function of iteration within the population.
 These values are represented by blue vertical bars (dark blue if from the prior generation and light blue if from the current generation).
 If an iteration deviation is less than 5%, its bar will appear light orange.
 Population members whose iteration deviation falls below the user-defined “max. deviation” exit condition will be shown in green.
 The lowest deviation for all iterations within the current generation will be shown in the upper right corner.

 In the results shown below, we improved our solution by requiring the maximum deviation to be no greater than 0.01% before terminating the optimization process.
 Doing so, of course, increases the total run-time of the Smart Optimizer.
 Again, any iterations remaining in the final generation with deviation less than or equal to 0.01% will be shown in green.
-In our case, only 1 iteration out of 40 in the final generation had its deviation less than 0.01%, and therefore the optimizer stopped.
+In our case, only 1 iteration out of 40 in the final generation had its deviation less than 0.01%, and therefore the Smart Optimizer stopped.

 You can hover over the vertical bar graphics in the graph to refresh the ghosted visualizations that show the nearest simulated positions to each constraint object for the iteration corresponding to the bar under the mouse cursor.
 This provides a quick understanding of the variation in position and orientation among the iterations in the final generation.
-You can also left-click any vertical bar in the graph to load the corresponding simulation input values and update the 3D workspace to display that specific scenario.
+You can also left-click any vertical bar in the graph to load the corresponding simulation input values and update the 3D environment to display that specific scenario.

 By left-clicking on any disabled parameter name in the hierarchy, the right-side graph will switch to display the iteration error for the final generation.
 As before, you can hover over the graph bars to view the ghosted vehicle representations relative to the constraint objects, or you can left-click on a bar to load its corresponding input data directly into the simulation.